-At the start of the COVID-19 pandemic, many states asked dental offices to close or limit services to emergency care.
+This could mean leaving your children at home or allowing older children to go to the office alone while their parents wait outside during the appointment.
+At the start of the pandemic, many states asked dental offices to close or limit services to emergency care.
 This is no longer considered an ideal response, even in areas with high rates of COVID infection.
-Dental care isn't optional when it comes to staying healthy.
-This is because they did not know what kind of illnesses they or their loved ones could get in a doctor's or dentist's office during an exam.
+Dental care is essential for staying healthy, and people were uncertain about what illnesses they or their loved ones could get in a doctor's or dentist's office during an exam.

-However, as new cases began to decline and we began to know a lot more about how the virus spreads, many dentists have made their dental offices available without fear of infection.
-By providing intensive care to those who are or might be infected with the virus that causes COVID-19, some healthcare personnel are at increased risk of infection according to guidance from the Centers for Disease Control and Prevention (CDC) of COVID-19, and this helps keep the dental team and their patients as well as their patients safe as possible, Araujo added.
-The organization today released a study that reports that less than 1 percent of dentists nationwide have been found to be positive for COVID-19, which is far less than that of other health professionals.
-So, while it's worth being careful, the dentist's office may be relatively less risky during this pandemic.One way is to limit the number of people who come to the clinic at any given time to practice social distancing in dental offices and waiting rooms.
+As new cases began to decline and we learned more about how the virus spreads, many dentists have made their dental offices available without fear of infection.
+Healthcare personnel are at increased risk of infection according to guidance from the Centers for Disease Control and Prevention (CDC) of COVID-19, so providing intensive care to those who are or might be infected with the virus helps keep the dental team and their patients safe as possible.
+The organization recently released a study that reports that less than 1 percent of dentists nationwide have been found to be positive for COVID-19, which is far less than that of other health professionals.
+Therefore, while it's worth being careful, the dentist's office may be relatively less risky during this pandemic.One way is to limit the number of people who come to the clinic at any given time to practice social distancing in dental offices and waiting rooms.

 Studies show that rates of COVID-19 infection among dentists are very low and are still lower than those of other healthcare workers.
-Just like they did before you sat in the chair, staff will thoroughly clean the areas where you have been using disinfectants that are effective against the virus that causes COVID-19 to prepare for the next patient.
+The staff will thoroughly clean the areas where you have been using disinfectants that are effective against the virus that causes COVID-19 before seeing the next patient.